CiscoDevNet/msx-developer-guides/03-msx-component-manager/09-troubleshooting-services.md

 ![](images/docker-desktop-helloworld-1.png)

 ### Hitting the Container
 We can see that the container is up, but it is more convincing to get make a request and get a response.
-The container implements a simple Hello World service, and we can look in `manifest.xml` again to find the endpoint used for the health check.
+The container implements a simple Hello World service, and we can look in `manifest.yml` again to find the endpoint used for the health check.

 ```yaml
 .